Do you have questions about adjusting to life in the U.S.? Look below for some helpful tips.

 We hope you are enjoying and adjusting to your program and life at the Institute.
 Throughout your program you may find that you have questions about the academic culture here at MIIS or about American culture in general.
 Read below for some helpful tips on adjusting to grad school and life in the United States.
 If you have additional questions do not hesitate to contact the Center for Advising and Career Services or the Office of Student Services.

 There are many things that can impact your performance in the classroom; here are some tips on how to help manage issues such as stress, classroom culture, and academic integrity.

 The Policies and Standards Manual provides all students with important information about Student Code of Conduct and provides definitions on what is considered “cheating” and “plagiarism”.
 Even if you are familiar with these terms, it is good to review this information and to notify the appropriate office if you feel that there is a student violation.
 Violations of the Student Code of Conduct is taken very seriously and could lead to academic discipline and even dismissal.
-To view the Policies and Standard’s Manual, please visit: http://go.miis.edu/psm It can also be found from the main website, by clicking on the “Students” link (in the upper right hand corner, just under the search field).
+To view the Policies and Standard’s Manual, please visit: http://go.miis.edu/psm It can also be found from the main website, by clicking on the “Students” link in the "Go Links" menu (in the upper right hand corner, just above the search field).

 Many students would like to speak their second or foreign language without mistakes, and it’s important to remember that we all make mistakes!
 If you are interested in improving your English, there are many things that you can do.